GregWells/3402FinalProject/README.md

          * drone payload: drone payload weight after the most recent action
          * previous action: (Load/Unload/Deliver)
          * most recent action: (Load/Unload/Deliver) This is probably unneccessary
+     * penalties(negative rewards) utilized:
+         * Attempt to load/unload at a location other than a warehouse
+         * Attempt to deliver a product for an order that has already been completed
+         * Attempt to deliver a product for an order that is already "in flight"
+         * Attempt to deliver a product that is not onboard the specified drone
+         * Attempt to unload a product at the same warehouse that it originated
+         * Attempt to load a product that is not in stock
+         * Attempt to load a drone beyond its capacity
+     * rewards utilized:
+         * Deliver an order to at the customer location
+         * Load a product at a warehouse
+         * Load a subsequent product at a warehouse (Bonus for multiple loads)
+         * Unload a product at a warehouse
+         * Unload a subsequent product at a warehouse (Bonus for multiple unloads)
+         * Unload a product at a warehouse that has zero inventory of said product (Bonus)

 ### Training